MaskedRPGFan/More-Noblestalk/README.md

 ## Introduction

-More [Noblestalks](https://bg3.wiki/wiki/Noblestalk) in an immersive way(WIP‼️) or by buying them from merchants or from tutorial chest.
+More [Noblestalks](https://bg3.wiki/wiki/Noblestalk) in an immersive way(WIP‼️).
+Add-ons let you buy them from merchants, get from tutorial chest or add to your inventory using [MCM](https://www.nexusmods.com/baldursgate3/mods/9162).
+Quest version of Noblestalk can be added only via MCM.

 ## TO-DO